The Little Lion Spirit & The Dreamer

 Would you find a way to open to it?

-What if your body, mind, & emotions
+What if your body, mind, and emotions

 Were pieces of a divine design,